nipunn1313/mypy-protobuf/README.md

 ```
 To install unreleased
 ```
-REV=master  # or whichever unreleased git rev you'd like pip3 install git+https://github.com/dropbox/mypy-protobuf.git@$REV
+REV=main  # or whichever unreleased git rev you'd like pip3 install git+https://github.com/dropbox/mypy-protobuf.git@$REV

 # For older (1.x) versions of mypy protobuf - you may need